 Given that the Militia became a battalion of the Camerons in 1881, no brooches would have been produced since then due to the pipers being supplied with Cameron Highlanders uniform.
 I think that must put my mother’s “Jumble Sale Gem” at a very minimum of 137 years old!

-I’m still wearing this brooch on my feather bonnet with a Cameron Highlanders collar dog fixed in the middle (more on the feather bonnet in the Uniform Tour).
+I’m still wearing this brooch on my feather bonnet with a Cameron Highlanders collar dog fixed in the middle (more on the feather bonnet in my Uniform Tour).

 The brooch on Pinterest had been already been sold in auction, so I don’t know what it’s worth.
 I’m cringing though, at the thought of when my feather bonnet and said plaid brooch went AWOL on the London Underground after a Burns Supper last January, and didn’t find their way home until March…